 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL9 and Panasonic Lumix DMC-GX85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

-Both the E-PL9 and the GX85 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the E-PL9 followed on from the Olympus E-PL8.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Panasonic GX85?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus PEN E-PL9: